u3a-siteworks-development/.github/profile/README.md

 The u3a is a UK-wide movement of 1000+ charities that create the opportunity for members to come together to share skills and learn for fun.
 The u3a is composed of a collection of groups (u3as) that run local and online member-led learning across the UK, in particular for those no longer in full time work.
-Each u3a has its own web site, and these are currently migrating towards SiteWorks from the older [Site Builder system](https://u3asites.org.uk/code/index.php)
+Each u3a has its own web site, and many of these websites now the use the u3a-Siteworks softarew and hosting service.

 ## About u3a SiteWorks

-The [Siteworks project](https://siteworks.u3a.org.uk/) is a development group whose purpose is to define and develop common functionality shared by all u3a websites to provide a framework for a common look and feel without compromising on flexibility of content.
+The [Siteworks project](https://siteworks.u3a.org.uk/) is a development group whose purpose is to define and develop common functionality shared by many u3a websites to provide a framework for a common look and feel without compromising on flexibility of content.

 This framework is composed of a custom WordPress theme which delivers the common style and a cluster of WordPress plugins which supply
 customisable basic features such group lists, event lists, venues and contact pages.